xsakyx/RobloxUILib/README.md

 ## ⚠️ Important Notes

 - **Executors**: The library uses `syn.protect_gui` (if available) and falls back to `gethui()` or `CoreGui`.
 Works on most modern executors (Velocity, Volt,
-- Script‑Ware, Fluxus, Xeno, Potasium, Retina(EarlyAcess) etc. ).
+- Script‑Ware, Fluxus, Xeno, Potasium, Retina(Close Testing) etc. ).
 - **Mobile**: Some executors on mobile may not support all features (e.g., `UserInputService` touch events).
 The library has been tested on **Android** with Codex and Hydrogen.
 - **Performance**: All tweens and events are cleaned up on unload.
 No memory leaks.
 - **Customisation**: You can freely replace `EMOJIS` table or modify any UI property after creation (though not recommended – use the theme system instead).